robertguss/go-basics-softcover-book/chapters/go-basics-3-primitives-in-go.md

 # Primitives

-In this chapter, we are going to explore some of the primitives of the Go programming language.

 ## Bool type

 Booleans are in just about every single programming language, and Go is no exception.
 They represent the value of either `true` or `false`.